ILikePapyrus/ksp_calc_2D/README.md

 # ksp_calc_2D

-This website contains a calculator for interplanetary travel in both the stock KSP system and the OPM + OPX system.
+This website contains a calculator for interplanetary travel in the stock KSP system.
+It's planned to add OPM & Outer Planet Expansion support.

 It's based on the work of olex and kosmo-not's calculations.